McNerdius/GooglyEyes/readme.md

 I've implemented a simulated LIS3DH to make sure the acceleration numbers are in check with those that the Adafruit code would be dealing with, apart from the elaspsed times (48mhz vs 3.6ghz and all), and actual g-forces their device experiences when shaken.

-Two annoyances remain:

-Given constantly changing directons, as will be the case when 3D printing, the pupil "jitters" a lot.
-Sampling less frequently solves this, but leads to flickering.
-I've changed it to only poll for new values every *n* frames.
+Remaining annoyances:

+* The LIS3DH values are random and alternate between positive and negative.
+This can make the animations pretty ugly.
+For the Console/Wasm versions, only poll for new acceleration values every *n* frames gives the googly keeps the animation smooth and less erratic.
+The inputs for the hardware version may be vastly different though...

-Fine tuning G_SCALE in particular is fiddly.
+* Fine tuning G_SCALE in particular is fiddly.
 When gravity otherwise "looks good", when the pupil settles it will continually "bounce" due to the gravitational constant.
 Tweaking Elasticity helps some.
+See the end bits of [wasm animation](googly_wasm_gravity.gif).

+* The pupil still goes out of bounds sometimes, gotta figure out the math to cap it.
+But maybe i'm doing something wrong elsewhere, eh.